Sivert Mannsverk

-Sivert Heggheim Mannsverk (born 8 May 2002) is a Norwegian professional footballer who plays as a central midfielder for Czech First League club Sparta Prague on loan from Ajax.
+Sivert Heggheim Mannsverk (born 8 May 2002) is a Norwegian professional footballer who plays as a central midfielder for Czech First League club Sparta Prague.

 Club career

 Sogndal

 Mannsverk progressed through the youth ranks of Sogndal.
 He signed his first professional contract in February 2019 and made his senior debut on 7 April 2019 against Sandefjord in the Norwegian First Division.
 He quickly established himself as a regular midfielder for the team over the next two and a half seasons in Norway's second tier, making 55 appearances and scoring 6 goals across all competitions, including participation in the Eliteserien promotion play-offs.
 His performances attracted interest from larger clubs.